 by Patrick and J.L.
 Hempfing

-But whether Jessie is within arm’s reach or just outside of it, one thing is certain ’tween daughter and dad, I love my girl and my girl loves me.
+Until my tooth stops hurting, though, I’m content with my manual toothbrush and clean mint floss taking food particles away.
+But whether I’m caring for my teeth the old-fashioned way or with the aid of new gadgets, one thing is certain ’tween daughter and dad, I love my girl and my girl loves me.

 Until next month, remember to cherish the moments.
 Happy Halloween.
 After eating candy, brush your teeth well – with whatever toothbrush makes you happy.